Trans-Saharan slave trade: Slavery in the post-Gaddafi Libya

 A Libyan group known as the Asma Boys have antagonized migrants from other parts of Africa from at least as early as 2000, destroying their property.
 Nigerian migrants in January 2018 gave accounts of abuses in detention centres, including being leased or sold as slaves.
 Videos of Sudanese migrants being burnt and whipped for ransom, were released later on by their families on social media.
 In June 2018, the United Nations applied sanctions against four Libyans (including a Coast Guard commander) and two Eritreans for their criminal leadership of slave trade networks.

 Routes

-According to professor Ibrahima Baba Kaké there were four main slavery routes to north Africa, from east to west of Africa, from the Maghreb to the Sudan, from Tripolitania to central Sudan and from Egypt to the Middle East.
-Caravan trails, set up in the 9th century, went past the oasis of the Sahara; travel was difficult and uncomfortable for reasons of climate and distance.
-Since Roman times, long convoys had transported slaves as well as all sorts of products to be used for barter.
+According to professor Ibrahima Baba Kaké, there were four main slavery routes to North Africa, from east to west of Africa, from the Maghreb to the Sudan, from Tripolitania to central Sudan and from Egypt to the Middle East.
+Caravan trails, set up in the 9th century, went past the oasis of the Sahara; travel was difficult and uncomfortable.
+Since Ancient Rome, long convoys had transported slaves.